verdaux/BookNotes/Impressors 5.md

 - [ ] (pause here for reflection and beard stroking)
 - [ ] Always been a fan of distractions.
 - [ ] I feel so violently seen, so nakedly exposed.
+- [ ] I've been sitting right there for the past 2 hours not being able to take my eyes off of you.
+- [ ] You are wearing that dress like you are doing it a favour.